Skip to main content

 bin/cbicall validate-resources

-bin/cbicall validate-param -p mypipe.yaml
+bin/cbicall validate-parameters -p mypipe.yaml

 bin/cbicall run -p mypipe.yaml -t 2